 The Only One Holding You Back Is You

 No, I’m not about to harp on the importance of marketing.
-I hope I’ve done that enough for a while.
+I hope I’ve done that enough.

 I’m asking for a different reason.
 To save you from yourself.
-Or from your own success.
+Or from suffering for success.

 Have You Accidentally Built Yourself a Cage?

-When you first start freelance writing, every response from an editor, every assignment and every clip is a thrill.
+When you first start freelance writing, every response from an editor, every assignment and every clip is a thrill for a writer.

 Sure, you write for print, or a big blog, or what have you, but do *you* think you are a good writer.
 Seriously: